Contact: Mariel Nanasi 505-469-4060

 About New Energy Economy

 New Energy Economy is a registered 501(c) (3) nonprofit organization established in 2004 to create economic opportunity in New Mexico with less carbon pollution and more clean energy.
 New Energy Economy works in partnership with diverse allies to encourage job growth, investment and innovation in a more efficient, sustainable and equitable energy sector.
-New Energy Economy grounds its work in the research and findings of the world’s leading scientific and technological authorities.
-Learn more at www.newenergyeconomy.org
+New Energy Economy grounds its work in the research and findings of the world’s leading scientific and technological authorities including the Intergovernmental Panel on Climate Change (IPCC) as well as Sandia and Los Alamos National Laboratories.
+Learn more atwww.newenergyeconomy.org